Notifications

 Since June 2021, Alberta's government has been developing an online Digital Regulatory Assurance System (DRAS).

-The digital system maintains high environmental standards, makes the review of applications for approvals and licences more transparent and efficient, and clarifies the environmental regulatory expectations of applicants.
-When it’s fully developed, DRAS will support authorization types managed by Environment and Protected Areas under the Water Act and the Environmental Protection and Enhancement Act, and authorization types managed by Forestry and Parks under the Public Lands Act.
+When it is fully developed, DRAS will support authorization types managed by the Alberta government under the Water Act and the Environmental Protection and Enhancement Act (EPEA), and authorization types under the Public Lands Act.
 DRAS will be used to manage the entire lifecycle of a project from application to authorization, monitoring and compliance reporting, remediation and closure.

 DRAS implementation